Darin755/Rawsonlinux/README.md

 we are on version 2.0
 created by Darin Rawson and Alex Rawson

+config.zip contains the .config directory for Rawson Linux 2.0 Rawsonlinuxscripts contains the scripts for Rawson Linux

-homeconfig.zip contains the home directory configuration files for Raawson Linux 1.15 RawsonLinuxscripts contains the scripts to be copied to the bin directory
+when the script is run it will copy the .config directory and the Rawson Linux scripts to the $HOME directory then copy the scripts to the bin directory

 to install:
 chmod +x install